 So what exactly is on your credit report and how does it affect your score?
 Here’s how it shakes down.

-The biggest chunk of your credit score is determined by how well you pay your bills each month; in fact, it accounts for a whopping 35% of your credit score!
+The biggest chunk of your credit score is determined by how well you pay your bills each month.
+In fact, payment history accounts for a whopping 35% of your credit score!
 You’ll see this history listed on your credit report through different accounts you’ve had over the last seven years.

 Under every loan, credit card, or mortgage you’ve had, you’ll see how much you’ve paid each month for an extended period of time compared to how much the monthly bill totaled.

 Other creditors like cell phone carriers or utility companies can report late payments, but they typically don’t report on-time payments.

 If you do have a late payment listed, it’ll be marked with exactly how late it was, ranging anywhere from 30 days to 150 days (or more, if the account went into default).
 The later the payment, the more your credit score will drop as a result.

 Next, 30% of your FICO score relates to how much debt you owe.
 Installment loans like a mortgage or student loan aren’t weighed as heavily, but your revolving debt (which includes credit cards) is a much larger component.

 Lenders look at your debt-to-credit ratio, or credit utilization, which calculates how much you owe compared to your maximum line of credit on your cards.